mate-academy/layout_antisnake/readme.md

 ___

 ## The task
-Display six colored blocks on the screen without any extra margins:
+Display six grid-item blocks on the screen without any extra margins:

 - Use `grid`
 - Each block should be `300px` high.